Experimental Efficient Influence Sampling of Quantum Processes: State preparation and test gate implementation

 where $\alpha$ and $\beta$ are coefficients of a general polarization qubit with $|\alpha|^2+|\beta|^2=1$.
 The beam displacer (BD) separates the polarization qubit into the upper ($s_0$) and the lower ($s_1$) path modes, creating a polarization-path entangled state as

 The HWP at $45^{\circ}$ in path $s_1$ evolves the state to

-Here, the polarization modes $\{\ket{H},\ket{V}\}$ represent the basis states of the first qubit ($q_1$), and the path modes $\{\ket{s_0},\ket{s_1}\}$ represent the basis states of the second qubit ($q_2$).
+Here, the path modes $\{\ket{s_0},\ket{s_1}\}$ represent the basis states of the first qubit ($q_1$), and the polarization modes $\{\ket{H},\ket{V}\}$ represent the basis states of the second qubit ($q_2$).
 The two-qubit basis states are encoded as